Skip to content

 The Role of Berberine in Weight Management

 Weight and the menstrual cycle are closely linked.
-Adipose tissue (body fat) is metabolically active and produces its own hormones, including oestrogen.
-Significant changes in weight can alter the amount of oestrogen in the body, which directly impacts the timing of your period.
+Body fat is metabolically active and produces hormones like oestrogen.
+Significant changes in weight can alter oestrogen levels, which directly impacts the timing of your period.

 How to Incorporate Berberine into Your Routine